dheera/android-wearface-matrix/README.md

-"The Matrix" watch face for Android Wear
+"The Matrix" face for Android Wear
 ========================================

 By Dheera Venkatraman